-- NEW: The speaker alleged to be Gadhafi tells Libyans to be brave and protest
+- The speaker alleged to be Gadhafi tells Libyans to be brave and protest

 - Gadhafi loyalists were driven from the hills in Bani Walid

 - Fighting has raged for weeks for control of Bani Walid and Sirte

 A message purportedly from deposed leader Moammar Gadhafi on Thursday slammed the legitimacy of Libya's ruling National Transitional Council and urged Libyans to take to the streets to protest.

 "I tell them not to be scared from anyone," said the audio message, aired on Syrian-based Al-Rai television.
 "You are protesting peacefully in front of the world.
 Be brave and go out in the streets.

 Of the transitional council, the speaker said, "Where did it get this official representation from?
 Did the Libyans elect it?"

 Gadhafi has not been seen in public in months and his whereabouts remain unknown.